JackDesBwa/PhereoRoll3D/README.md

 Compatibility
 -------------

-Precompiled APK are compatible down to Android API 16 which is 4.1/Jelly Bean.
-Motivated users with older Android version can try to compile with an older version of the framework, say Qt5.6, which should theorically work although untested.
+Precompiled APK are compatible down to Android API 16 which is 4.1/Jelly Bean, and down to Android API 9 which is 2.3/Gingerbread for the "retro" version.

-Most 3D tablet and phones use either vertical parallax barrier or lenticular film.
-The app should work with all of them (provided that Android version is not too old).
+Most 3D tablets and phones use either parallax barrier or lenticular film.
+The app should work with all of them.

 Devices that use software-activated barrier are likely to not work, except if you can activate the barrier outside of the app.
-Experimental activation is present since v0.6 for somes models, but no feedback has been given at the time of writing.
+Experimental activation is present since v0.6 for some models.

-**Known be compatible:**\
+**Known to be compatible:**\
 Elephone P8 3D\
 PPTV King 7S 3D\
 Doogee Y6 Max 3D\
-ZTE Axon 7 Max
+ZTE Axon 7 Max\
+VKworld Discovery S2\
+Truly/Freevi tablet (with retro version)

-**Known to not be compatible:**\
+**Known for NOT being compatible:**\
 Super D D1 (use LCD barrier)\
-InFocus M550 (use LCD barrier)\
+InFocus M550 (use LCD barrier)

+**Known for NOT being compatible** in older versions, but not tested with recent improvements:\
-Evo 3D (old Android)\
+Evo 3D\
-HTC Thrill (old Android)\
+HTC Thrill
-Truly/Freevi tablet (old Android)

 Usage
 -----